Introduction

 Vulnerability Categories

-IntelStrike covers 17 vulnerability categories across two domains: AI/LLM (12 categories) and Web/API (10 categories).
+IntelStrike covers 27 vulnerability categories across three domains: AI/LLM (18 categories), Web/API (10 categories), and Supply Chain (5 categories).
 Each category maps to one or more OWASP classifications.

 AI / LLM Categories